Our French mortgage consumer guide is here to help you find your way through the French mortgage maze.

-Be particularly wary of French mortgage brokers who request an up-front non-refundable fee for “studying your dossier”.
+Be particularly wary of French mortgage brokers who request an up-front non-refundable Introductory Fee for “studying your dossier”.
 Our French mortgage consumer guide explains why the request for a non-refundable fee should put you on your guard.

 This French mortgage consumer guide is intended to arm you with a set of key questions to ask.
 If you’re happy with the answers then you and your finances should be safe from the wolves.

 If in doubt read or page How to Choose a French Mortgage Broker.

 Our French mortgage consumer guide focusses on the 5 key issues that seem to recur as causes of difficulty between the client, the broker and the Estate Agent: